Aldeburgh Lifeboat Station: History

-On 14 October 2024, lifeboat 12-34 Freddie Cooper (ON 1193) was withdrawn to the relief fleet.
-The All-weather lifeboat was replaced by the Inshore lifeboat Howard Bell (B-899).
+On 14 October 2024, lifeboat, 12-34 Freddie Cooper (ON 1193), was withdrawn to the relief fleet, replaced by the Inshore lifeboat Howard Bell (B-899).

 1899 Aldeburgh lifeboat disaster

 On 7 December 1899, the lifeboat Aldeburgh (ON 304) was launched to reports of a vessel aground on Shipwash Sands.
 Amidst a raging gale and extremely heavy seas, the lifeboat was savagely struck by two huge waves in quick succession, causing her to capsize and hurling her 18-man crew into the tumultuous waters.

 Unable to right itself, the lifeboat was driven bottom upwards onto the shore with six crewmen trapped underneath.
 Those who had escaped injury tried frantically to free their trapped crew mates, but with the boat weighing over 13 tonnes, and the tide rushing in, it proved to be an impossible challenge.
 Three hours passed until a hole could be smashed through the upturned hull, but it was too late.
 Tragically, all six men - John Butcher, Charles Crisp, Thomas Morris, Walter George Ward, Herbert William Downing, and James Miller Ward - had drowned.
 Another member of the crew, Allan Arthur Easter, would succumb to injuries sustained in the disaster three weeks later.
 It remains one of the gravest tragedies in the history of the RNLI.

 A relief fund was started by the local community to support the bereft families and ensure a fitting permanent memorial would be raised to remember the self-sacrifice of those who perished in the service of others.
-Accordingly, a marble monument was placed in the churchyard of St Peter and St Paul’s Church in Aldeburgh, where all seven lifeboatmen were laid to rest in a single plot, each with their own cross-shaped marker stone that both faces the main memorial and looks out to sea.
+Accordingly, a marble monument was placed in the churchyard of St Peter and St Paul's Church in Aldeburgh, where all seven lifeboatmen were laid to rest in a single plot, each with their own cross-shaped marker stone that both faces the main memorial and looks out to sea.
 A copper memorial tablet was also placed inside the church.